 Shui Hwa Watch representative Auyeung Chi-keung (right) presenting prize to a winner of the Baumer & Mercier/Valgine bowling contest sponsored by Shui Hwa and Four Seas Bowling in 1971 (KSEN, 1971-7-19)

-By the 1970s, Shui Hwa’s Kowloon branch had relocated to 9-11 Cameron Road in Tsim Sha Tsui.
+In the early 1970s, Shui Hwa’s Kowloon branch was located at the ground floor of the Hyatt Hotel at 57-59 Nathan Road.
+By the late 1970s, Shui Hwa’s Kowloon branch had relocated to 9-11 Cameron Road in Tsim Sha Tsui.